 Ongoing diarrhea can be extremely dangerous for such a small critter.
 It can quickly dehydrate the body by flushing out the gut contents.
 So ultimately, too much water can cause dehydration; it sounds strange, right?
 But chinchillas’ guts are equipped for low moisture in the diet and digestive tract.

 Diarrhea can also cause strain on the digestive tract.
 Extreme strain can lead to rectal prolapse.

 Can vs. Should: Feeding Your Chinchilla Safely

-Some vets have described chinchillas as the “labrador retrievers of rodents,” meaning they love to eat, and they will eat almost anything you give them!
-Just because your chinchilla will happily eat it doesn’t mean it is good for them.
+Some vets have described chinchillas as the “Labrador Retrievers of rodents,” meaning they love to eat, and they will eat almost anything you give them!
+But just because your chinchilla will happily eat it doesn’t mean it is good for them.

 Broccoli will likely be highly enjoyed by your chinchilla, even though it is bad for them!
 They are an opportunistic species, meaning they will eat whatever they can find.
 Hence, it is your job as their owner to provide them with a suitable diet.

 Since they do love to have treats, and you love to make your chinchilla happy, ensure they are getting suitable and safe treats.

 Some safe chinchilla treats include:

 In addition to providing a natural and safe diet, make sure you are closely monitoring your chinchilla.
 Always observe how much they eat, how much they drink, how much they poop, and their energy levels.
 Knowing what is typical for your chinchilla will help you quickly identify when something is abnormal and get them the help they may need!